MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deployment-guide-for-project.md

 If you want to specify and maintain certain user settings for your Project installations, you can [download the Group Policy Administrative Template files (ADMX/ADML) for Office](https://www.microsoft.com/download/details.aspx?id=49030) and use them to configure Group Policy settings.
 Group Policy can be used only with computers joined to a domain.

 The same Group Policy settings work for Project Online Desktop Client, as well as volume licensed versions of Project, such as Project Professional 2019 or Project Standard 2016.

+## Important notes for group policy administrative files
+1. There are two types extension files are there one is .admx and other is .adml
+2. After downloaded the .exe file, exact the file using winrar software
+3. Copy all the .admx files to this location C:\Windows\PolicyDefinitions\
+4. Rename all the  files of .adml0  to .adml  for english language
+5. Copy all the .adml files to this location C:\Windows\PolicyDefinitions\en-US\

 ## End user resources for Project